ahamedminhaj/vsts-extensions-controllibrary/README.md

 # VSTS Work item form control library
-This extension is a library of several custom controls and groups targeting work item form.
+This extension is a library of several custom controls targeting work item form.
 A work item form in VSTS can be extended via extensions.
 Users can write their own custom controls, groups or pages that would show up in VSTS work item form in web.
 For reference, visit <a href="https://www.visualstudio.com/en-us/docs/integrate/extensions/develop/add-workitem-extension">Extend the work item form</a>.

 If you are using TFS, you can add these controls to work item form via work item type xml file - <a href="https://www.visualstudio.com/en-us/docs/integrate/extensions/develop/configure-workitemform-extensions">Add extensions in work item form via work item type definition xml</a>.